 We may also use other companies to provide services and process your personal information on our behalf including delivering postal mail, making telephone calls to our supporters, sending emails, sending SMS messages, processing credit card payments and analysing our supporter information (as set out in section 6) to help us communicate with you in the most appropriate way.

-We will contact you by email where you have consented for us to do so.
+We will contact you by email where you have given your consent to us to do so.

-We may contact you by phone if you have consented for us to do so or where we have called you in the past and you have not objected.
+We may contact you by phone if you have consented to us to do so or if we have called you in the past and you have not objected.
 If you are registered on the Telephone Preference Service (“TPS”) we will only call you if we have your consent to do so.